craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 #### Tracer
-When you make an Attack using this Ammunition, the space your target occupies is lit by Low Light
+When you make an Attack using this Ammunition, the space your target occupies is lit by Low Light until the end of your turn.

 #### Incendiary
+When you make an Attack using this Ammunition, if the space your target occupies is 'Flamable'

 # Example Ammunition